-Step 1-Refigure lines 1 through 3, 7 through 9, and 13 of Schedule D by:
+Step 1.
+Refigure lines 1 through 3, 7 through 9 in column (f), and 14 of Schedule D by:

-1. Excluding the portion of any recognized built-in capital gain or loss that does not qualify for transitional relief, and

-2. Reducing any capital gain taken into account in determining passive investment income (line 2 of the worksheet for line 22a, page 1 of Form 1120S) by the portion of excess net passive income attributable to such gain.
+- Excluding the portion of any recognized built-in capital gain or loss that does not qualify for transitional relief, and - Reducing any capital gain taken into account in determining passive investment income (line 2 of the worksheet for line 22a, page 1 of Form 1120S) by the portion of excess net passive income attributable to such gain.
 The attributable portion is figured by multiplying excess net passive income by a fraction, the numerator of which is the capital gain (less any expenses attributable to such gain), and the denominator of which is net passive income.

-Step 2-Refigure lines 4, 10, 14, and 15 of Schedule D using the amounts determined in step 1.
+Step 2.
+Refigure lines 4, 10, 15, and 16 of Schedule D using the amounts determined in step 1.

-Line 19.-Figure taxable income by completing lines 1 through 28 of Form 1120, U.S. Corporation Income Tax Return.
+Line 20.
+Figure taxable income by completing lines 1 through 28 of Form 1120, U.S. Corporation Income Tax Return.
 Follow the instructions for Form 1120.
-Enter the amount from line 28 of Form 1120 on line 19 of Schedule D. Attach to Schedule D the Form 1120 computation or other worksheet used to figure taxable income.
+Enter the amount from line 28 of Form 1120 on line 20 of Schedule D. Attach to Schedule D the Form 1120 computation or other worksheet used to figure taxable income.

-Line 20.-Figure the tax under section 11 on the taxable income shown on line 19 as if the corporation were not an S corporation.
+Line 21.
+Figure the tax under section 11 on the taxable income shown on line 20 as if the corporation were not an S corporation.
 You may use Schedule J of Form 1120 to figure the tax.
-Attach your tax computation to Schedule D.
+Attach your tax computation to Schedule

-Line 21.-Figure the excess of the net long-term capital gain over the net short-term capital loss from substituted basis property.
-Reduce this amount by any excess net passive income attributable to this gain (see the instructions for line 15).
-Attach to Schedule D your computation of the line 21 amount.
-Substituted basis property is defined below question C on this page.
+Line 22.
+Figure the excess of the net long-term capital gain over the net short-term capital loss from substituted basis property (defined above).
+Reduce this amount by any excess net passive income attributable to this gain (see the instructions for line 16).
+Attach to Schedule D your computation of the line 22 amount.